Tbeiko/busbudurls/README.md

 This is my first project using NodeJS and Redis.
 It is a simple URL shortener for Busbud.

+It runs on Heroku and uses Redis To Go.

 The core of this was built with the help of Matthew Daly's tutorial, which can be found at [busb.co/tutorial](http://busb.co/tutorial)

 Users can pass in a URL and an optional slug.